AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 ## Reset {#reset-rde}

-Reset is an option in the environment menu for the the RDE.
-This can be used, for example, if the feature for which it had been used no longer requires work and the user in the Developer role wants to reset it to a default state.
-This can be done via [Cloud Manager](#reset-the-rde-cloud-manager) or via the [command line](#reset-the-rde-command-line).
-Reset will take a few minutes and all existing content and code will be deleted.
-You can use the [RDE status command](#checking-rde-status) to confirm the RDE is ready.
+Resetting the RDE removes all custom code, configurations, and content from both the author and publish instances.
+This can be useful, for example, if the RDE has been used to test a specific feature and you want to reset it to a default state in order to test a different feature.

+Resetting can be done via [Cloud Manager](#reset-the-rde-cloud-manager) or via the [command line](#reset-the-rde-command-line).
+Resetting takes a few minutes and all existing content and code will be deleted from the RDE.

 >[NOTE!]
 >